SotoLR/SotoLR/README.md

 I am Roberto, a freelance software engineer from Mexico with a passion for learning.
 Welcome to my profile!

-*I am currently looking for new career opportunities, so if you think I might be a good fit for your team please feel free to contact me at [rsotolei@gmail.com](mailto:rsotolei@gmail.com).
-I am willing to re-locate and have experience working in diverse teams, both large and small.*

 <!--
 You may also find my CV in [English]() and [Spanish]().
 -->